blue-triangle-tech/btt-swift-sdk/README.md

  }
 ```

-SwiftUI views are not captured automatically.
-You need to call bttTrackScreen() modifier on each view which you want to track.
+SwiftUI views can be instrumented manually.
+To do this, you need to call bttTrackScreen() modifier on each view which you want to track.
 Below example show usage of "bttTrackScreen(_ screenName: String)" to track About Us screen.

 ```swift
 struct ContentView: View {